martonsagi/al-object-designer/extension-al-object-designer/README.md

 ![](https://raw.githubusercontent.com/martonsagi/al-object-designer/master/extension-al-object-designer/images/commands.png)

+## Page Designer
+This extension has a limited ability to view a rendered page layout without deployment, or move existing fields/actions on screen using drag&drop.
+Supported page types:
+* Card types: Card, Document
+* List types: types other than Card/Document are regarded as List

+Rendered layout is very similar to Business Central pages, although not an exact copy as I'm not using Office Fabric UI.

 ## Extension Settings

 TODO: this is something I want for future releases.
 Many options are now hardcoded but should be customizable for the best experience.